 All too often we are quick to reach for the latest supplement, superfood, or fad to improve our health.
 In most instances, everything we need is within our surrounding environment.
 Often, it is really easy to forget the therapeutic relevance of food and how food alone can make a significant difference to our health.

-If I told you that you could potentially reduce the need for anti-inflammatory medication, improve gastrointestinal function, balance your good bacteria in your gut, have better mood, weight loss and better poos, simply by adding a food to your diet.
+If I told you that you could potentially reduce the need for anti-inflammatory medication, improve gastrointestinal function, balance your good bacteria in your gut, have a better mood, weight loss, and better poos, simply by adding food to your diet.
 Would you eat it?
 I know I would, especially if the food was accessible and cheap.

 Food provides important information to humans through direct delivery of macro and micronutrients.
 It also provides fibres (soluble and insoluble) that play a key role in the development and health of our microbiome, gut barrier and immune function.
 An imbalance between good and bad bacteria in the gut can lead to high blood sugar, high cholesterol, weight gain, cardiovascular disease, mood disorders, autoimmune diseases and more.
 In this post about short chain fatty acids (SCFAs), I explain the importance of including an array of different vegetable and fruit that help to produce the food that nourish a healthy microbiome.
 Another amazing food, which is also brilliant at producing SCFAs is the humble apple.

 Most of us grew up with the phrase ‘an apple a day keeps the doctor away’ and for good reason.
 Sadly, not everyone can tolerate apples, due to allergy, IBS or personal taste.
 Fortunately, I think the vast majority of people enjoy apples.

 Before I share my delicious gut-loving recipe for stewed apple with you all, I want to mention 3 key benefits of adding apples to your diet on a daily basis.